-How do I install the deputy Mark II (32 bit version)?
+How do I install the Deputy (Windows 32 bit version)?

-Just copy the file deputy.dll from the ZIP archive you have downloaded to your system's or favorite DAW's VST plug-in folder.
-Your DAW should automatically register the deputy VST plug-in the next time you start it.
+Just copy the files deputy.dll and deputy.ini from the ZIP archive you have downloaded to your system's or favorite DAW's VST plug-in folder.
+Your DAW should automatically register the Deputy VST plug-in the next time you start it.

-How do I install the deputy Mark II (64 bit version)?
+How do I install the Deputy (Windows 64 bit version)?

-Just copy the file deputy64.dll from the ZIP archive you have downloaded to your system's or favorite DAW's VST plug-in folder.
-Your DAW should automatically register the deputy VST plug-in the next time you start it.
+Just copy the file deputy64.dll and deputy.ini from the ZIP archive you have downloaded to your system's or favorite DAW's VST plug-in folder.
+Your DAW should automatically register the Deputy VST plug-in the next time you start it.